cheredia19/bitcoin-coingecko/README.md

   }}
 />

 In that span, Bitcoin went from the lowest price (172 dollars on January 14, 2015) to 73,098 dollars (on March 14, 2024), the highest value reached until now.
+Not bad if you believed in this project and invested in (or before) 2015.
 How many dollars would represent that day the two pizzas bought in 2010 for 10,000 bitcoins?
 A hint: it's **a number of nine figures**!

 #### Bitcoin daily price from January 1, 2015 to June 30, 2024
 <PlotlyBarChart